 This information sheet focuses on the operation of the Uniform Defamation Laws and it is designed to give a brief overview of the law of defamation, how the risks can be minimised, and what to do if you are threatened with an action.
-This information sheet is based on the Defamation Act 2005 (NSW).
-There may be slight differences with the law in other states and territories and we recommend that you obtain legal advice if you are outside NSW.

 It is outside the scope of this information sheet to set out the differences between the Uniform Defamation Laws and the common law rules as to defamation.